ZeroOrI/UpdatingWiki/readme.md

 #### Abilities B

 Kei was assessed as being subpar by the school.
 Her absences and grades in middle school were direct reasons for her being placed in D-Class, **Kiyotaka mentions that if she was studying normal all that time, she could archieve success.[6.31](#6.31change)** She doesn't like academics nor sports but is surprisingly able to compete with others __by sheer will__.
 She has immense mental strength, according to both Kiyotaka and Kakeru.
-**She is very good at improvisation, even if she can't comprehend the situation she is able act naturally.** **Also Kei has good leader quility, in situation when had clear disadvantage in her plan she could complete with stronger opponent.** [6.5](#6.5change)
+**She is very good at improvisation, even if she can't comprehend the situation she is able act naturally.** **Also Kei has good leader quility, in situation when had clear disadvantage in her plan she could complete with stronger opponent.
+Her position at the class almost unshakeable** [6.5](#6.5change)

 **1st year information**